 Our reflective aluminum metalized film laminated to the bubble insulation provides a bright, clean and modern look to any building.
 If your metal building or pole barn utilizes windows and skylights, then the reflective insulation will allow you to maximize the amount of light scattered throughout the building.
 If your metal building utilizes electric lighting, then reflective insulation can help ensure that you achieve the maximum efficiency at the lowest possible cost.

 Reflective Insulation Improves Fire Safety

 In 2009, the American Society for Testing and Materials updated the fire test requirements for reflective insulation.
 The current edition of the ICC International Building Code now requires that aluminum foil reflective insulation be tested with the Corner Room Burn Test or Surface Burn Test with the ASTM E 2599 mounting method.
 To meet the new fire standards, all of our reflective insulation products are made with aluminum metalized films, so they achieve a perfect zero flame spread!

-Not only do our Tempshield products pass the new fire tests for reflective insulation, they can actually achieve a better flame spread rating than traditional metal building and barn insulations, like fiberglass and foam.
+Not only do our TempShield products pass the new fire tests for reflective insulation, they can achieve a better flame spread rating than traditional metal building and barn insulations, like fiberglass and foam.
 Rather than having to take the time to install something like wire mesh or sheetrock to help the products perform better in a fire and meet ASTM standards, these products can meet these fire standards while self-supported, creating an easier and faster installation.

 Reflective Insulation Qualifies for a Tax Credit